lamorenorod/ADM-HM2/README.md

 Video games have become a significant form of entertainment, influencing both childhoods and adult lives.
 The rise of digital distribution platforms, particularly Steam, has transformed gaming into a global phenomenon, providing not only games but also community features that connect players.

 ## Project Context
-As data scientists hired by a prominent game development company, our mission is to analyze the vast pool of game reviews on Steam.
+As data scientists, our mission is to analyze the pool of game reviews on Steam.
 Each entry in our dataset corresponds to a unique player-game interaction, offering insights into user experiences.

 ## Objectives
 In this project, we will address several research questions (RQs) related to the dataset.
 These questions will be explored and answered in the HW_2_GROUP2.ipynb file: